-The battery installed in your boat has been selected for it's ability to furnish starting power based on engine starting requirements, as well as it's ability to power the DC accessories attached to the electrical system.
-Your Engine Owner's Manual indicates the recommended battery for the engine installed in your boat.
+The batteries installed in your boat have been selected for their ability to furnish starting power based on engine starting requirements, as well as its ability to power the DC accessories attached to the electrical system.
+See page 6.2 for the recommended batteries for your boat.